A detailed look at Joomla 3.9 Privacy tools suite

 It is Joomla Default to enable sending an email.
 However, for some reason this status is not checked, then you can always enable mail sending on Global Configuration/server tab/Mail Settings

-Joomla Privacy tools suite requires your site capable of sending email because after user creating data request, the system will need to submit a confirmation token to their email.
+Joomla Privacy tools suite requires your site capable of sending an email because after user creating data request, the system will need to submit a confirmation token to their email.

 Other newly plugin support the privacy tools suite system.